joinpursuit/guide-deployment/fly/README.md

 Get this app to run locally to test that it works.
 If it does not work locally, it will not work online.
 Follow the instructions in the application's `README.md` file.

-Then, after working through this guide, and you have deployed the template and confirmed it works, you should then begin building your application, replacing the boilerplate code with your own.
+Then, after working through this guide, and you have deployed the template and confirmed it works, you should begin building your application, replacing the boilerplate code with your own.

 ## Getting started with deployment